 Basic is a free account that has no monthly fees.
 There are no minimum balance requirements or other hidden fees.

-The account aims to fill the role of both checking and savings, so you won’t have to worry about maximum withdrawal limits.
+The account fills the role of checking and savings accounts, so you won’t have to worry about maximum withdrawal limits.
 You can always take out cash for free at Allpoint or MoneyPass ATMs, and Basic comes with one reimbursement for out-of-network ATM use each month.

 Metal